Gholam Reza Pahlavi

 Gholam Reza Pahlavi (غلامرضا پهلوی; 15 May 1923 – 7 May 2017) was an Iranian prince and a member of the Pahlavi dynasty, as the son of Reza Shah and half-brother of Mohammad Reza Pahlavi, the last Shah of Iran.

-Following the death of his half-sister Ashraf Pahlavi on 7 January 2016, Gholam Reza became the only living child of Reza Pahlavi.
+Following the death of his half-sister Ashraf Pahlavi on 7 January 2016, Gholam Reza became the only living child of Reza Shah.
 He resided in Paris with his family.
-He died on 7 May 2017 at the age of 93, eight days before his 94th birthday.
+He died on 7 May 2017 at the age of 93.

 Early life and education

-Pahlavi was born on 15 May 1923 in Iran.
+Pahlavi was born in Golestan Palace, Tehran, on 15 May 1923.
 He was the fifth child and third son of Reza Shah, the founder of the Iranian Pahlavi dynasty.
 His mother, Turan (Qamar ol-Molouk) Amirsoleimani, was related to the Qajar dynasty deposed in 1925 in favor of Reza Shah.
-More specifically, she was the daughter of a Qajar dignitary, Issa Majd Al Saltaneh.
+More specifically, she was the daughter of a Qajar dignitary, Issa Majd al-Saltaneh.
 She was also the granddaughter of Majd ed-Dowleh Qajar-Qovanlu Amirsoleimani, Naser al Din Shah's maternal cousin.
-Gholam Reza's parents were married in 1922 and divorced shortly after his birth in 1923.
+Gholam Reza's parents married in 1922 and divorced shortly after his birth in 1923.

-He received primary education in Iran and then went to Switzerland for secondary education at Institut Le Rosey.
+Pahlavi received primary education in Iran and then went to Switzerland for secondary education at Institut Le Rosey.
 In 1936, he returned to the country and attended military school.
 He accompanied his father, Reza Shah, to his exile in British Mauritius when the latter was forced to abdicate in September 1941.
 In the aftermath of Reza Shah's abdication, the British and Russian envoys attempted to put Gholam Reza on the throne, bypassing Crown Prince Mohammad Reza Pahlavi when their efforts to end the Pahlavi dynasty and reinstate the Qajar dynasty failed.
 It, however, also did not work.
 Gholam Reza graduated from Princeton University.
 In August 1952 while serving in the army Pahlavi joined a fourteen–week military training in Fort Knox, Kentucky.